Egor-Skriptunoff/LGS_extension/README.md

 Example:

-1. You're turning you computer on:
+1. You're turning your computer on:
-   - profile **Default profile** is activated.
+   - **Default profile** is activated.
 2. You're starting a game:
    - **Default profile** is deactivated, table `D` for **Default profile** is saved to disk in its `PROFILE_DEACTIVATED` event handler,
    - **Your Game** profile is activated.
 3. You're exiting the game:
    - **Your Game** profile is deactivated, table `D` for **Your Game** is saved to disk in its `PROFILE_DEACTIVATED` event handler,
    - **Default profile** is activated.
-4. You're shutting down the computer:
+4. You're shutting down Windows:
    - **Default profile** should be deactivated, but `PROFILE_DEACTIVATED` event is not generated (bug in LGS), so table `D` for **Default profile** is not updated on disk.

 This is LGS-only issue.